Liamhbradley11/EmployeeTracker/README.md

 # EmployeeTracker

 This application is a command-line application that is an employee tracker.
 It allows the user to do the following: add departments, roles and employees; view departments, roles and employees; update employee roles.
+The user will also be able to remove employees, departments and roles from the system.

 ## Table of Contents
   * [Installation](#installation)